SWEJaber/Dream-Field/README.md

 ### 4. Story
 None
 ## 3. Instructions
-The game requires two gamepads to work.
+![Controller Layout](/Images/Screenshots/Controller_Layout.PNG "Controller Layout") The game requires two gamepads to work.
+Make sure to press any button If a controller is connected, and the browser hasn't detected it yet.

-![Controller Layout](/Images/Screenshots/Controller_Layout.PNG "Controller Layout")
+I had only tested the Gamepad API with an Xbox One controller, and I'm unsure if other controllers will work.
+If you have a different controller and it doesn't work, let me know.

+The game will pause if a controller is disconnected, and an overlay message will appear, providing the appropriate instructions.

 ## 4. Development